 - We may be unsuccessful in our strategy to fully utilize our NOLs and other tax assets and enhance stockholder value as a public company acquisition vehicle. - Our sources of revenue are limited and we may incur losses for the foreseeable future. - In recent years, we derived most of our royalty revenues from continued sales of PegIntron, which have been in sharp decline.
 In addition, our right to receive royalties on U.S. and European sales of PegIntron expired in 2016 and 2018, respectively, which has negatively impacted our royalty revenues. - Our rights to receive royalties on sales of PegIntron and sales of other drug products have expired in various jurisdictions and, except for Vicineum, will, by 2024, expire world-wide.
-We currently do not anticipate any significant royalties from other sources, but we may acquire new sources of royalty revenues.

-- The unprecedented actions taken globally to control the spread of COVID 19, as well as the uncertainty surrounding the success of global vaccination efforts, may materially and adversely affect our future right to receive licensing fees, milestone payments and royalties on product candidates that are being developed by third parties. - We have reallocated all employment responsibilities and outsourced all corporate functions, which makes us more dependent on third parties to perform these corporate functions. - We may be subject to a variety of types of product liability or other claims based on allegations that the use of our product candidates by participants in our previously conducted clinical trials has resulted in adverse effects, and our insurance may not cover all product liability or other claims. - Our revenues largely depend on proprietary rights, which may offer only limited protection against the development of competing products. - We are party to license agreements whereby we may receive royalties and or milestone payments from products subject to regulatory approval. - The price of our common stock has been, and may continue to be, volatile. - Our common stock is quoted on the OTCQX market of the OTC Markets Group, Inc., which has a very limited trading market and, therefore, market liquidity for our common stock is low and our stockholders' ability to sell their shares of our common stock may be limited. - The declaration of dividends is within the discretion of our Board of Directors, subject to any applicable limitations under Delaware corporate law, as well as the requirements of the Series C Preferred Stock.
-Our ability to pay dividends in the future depends on, among other things, our fulfillment of the conditions of the Series C Preferred Stock, fluctuating royalty revenues, our ability to acquire other revenue sources and our ability to manage expenses, including costs relating to our ongoing operations. - We have adopted a Section 382 rights plan, which may discourage a corporate takeover. - Anti-takeover provisions in our charter documents and under Delaware corporate law may make it more difficult to acquire us, even though such acquisitions may be beneficial to our stockholders. - The terms of our outstanding Series C Preferred Stock and the issuance of additional series of preferred stock may adversely affect rights of our common stockholders. - The interests of our significant stockholders may conflict with the interests of other stockholders.
+We currently do not anticipate any significant royalties from other sources, but we may acquire new sources of royalty revenues. - The unprecedented actions taken globally to control the spread of COVID 19 and its related variants, as well as the uncertainty surrounding the success of global vaccination efforts, may materially and adversely affect our future right to receive licensing fees, milestone payments and royalties on product candidates that are being developed by third parties. - We have reallocated all employment responsibilities and outsourced all corporate functions, which makes us more dependent on third parties to perform these corporate functions. - We may be subject to a variety of types of product liability or other claims based on allegations that the use of our product candidates by participants in our previously conducted clinical trials has resulted in adverse effects, and our insurance may not cover all product liability or other claims. - Our revenues largely depend on proprietary rights, which may offer only limited protection against the development of competing products. - We are party to license agreements whereby we may receive royalties and or milestone payments from products subject to regulatory approval. - The price of our common stock has been, and may continue to be, volatile. - Our common stock is quoted on the OTCQX market of the OTC Markets Group, Inc., which has a very limited trading market and, therefore, market liquidity for our common stock is low and our stockholders' ability to sell their shares of our common stock may be limited. - The declaration of dividends is within the discretion of our Board of Directors, subject to any applicable limitations under Delaware corporate law, as well as the requirements of the Series C Preferred Stock.
+Our ability to pay dividends in the future depends on, among other things, our fulfillment of the conditions of the Series C Preferred Stock, fluctuating royalty revenues, our ability to acquire other revenue sources and our ability to manage expenses, including costs relating to our ongoing operations.